Updated 11:05 a.m. 9/26/18

 Together, the two large fires have racked up costs of nearly $26 million.
 They displaced thousands of people in Utah and Sanpete Counties for a week.
 The Utah County Sheriff's office lifted evacuation orders for Elk Ridge and Woodland Hills, although pre-evacuation orders remain in place.
 Other evacuation orders remain in place in Covered Bridge, Right Fork Hubble Creek and Diamond Fork.

 Cooler temperatures and higher humidity that began this week is already helping firefighters make some headway.
 And a community updates are planned this evening in Indianola.

 “This is a hard fire to fight” due to steep terrain and strong wind gusts that fan flames and ground firefighting aircraft, Gov. Gary Herbert said Friday.

 “We have a lot of structures in the pathway of the fire and that could be very, very devastating if we can’t contain it,” Herbert said.
 No homes have been affected so far, but on Thursday the fire melted part of a fence near a home.

-Several state and local officials have criticized the U.S. Forest Service for allowing the fire to burn for several days early this month before it doubled in size Thursday.
+Several state and local officials have criticized the U.S. Forest Service for allowing the fire to burn for several days early this month before it doubled in size last week.

 This post will be updated.